ccapdev1920T2/s11g10/README.md

-# Suoer Smash Bros Forum
+# Super Smash Bros Forum
 This is the read me